 How to organize your blog life 📝

 Not so long ago, I was looking for ideas on ways to organize and simplify my blog life.
-As I want to give blogging more and more importance into my life as time will go on, I need to make sure I keep it steady and that it fits well with all of my other projects and obligations of life.
+As I want to give blogging more and more importance in my life, I need to make sure it fits well with all of my other projects and obligations of life.
 In my researches I came across quite a lot of methods and resources that have helped me a lot with the blog. and I want to share them with you.
 Here are my tips and tricks on how to organize your blog life.

 Why should you organize your blog life?